 I’ve just done a little search through my emails, in the past 24 hours alone I have had emails from the following companies promoting something for Mother’s Day

 All in just 24 hours just before the ‘big’ commercialised day.

-My mum died 25 years ago, a whole quarter of a century ago.
-Wow what a statement and the first time this year I have worked it out and written it down.
-25 years without the most influential person in my life.
-25 years of missed boyfriends, babies, a wedding, a graduation, promotions, awards, the set-up of Mrs Mummypenny.
-Many years of tears, loss, whys, questions about life, why me, unfairness….
+My mum died 27 years ago, more than half my lifetime ago.
+27 years without the most influential person in my life.
+27 years of missed boyfriends, babies, a wedding, a graduation, promotions, awards, the set-up of Mrs Mummypenny, a divorce… Many years of tears, loss, whys, questions about life, why me, unfairness.

 This time of the year is particularly tough, and I am going to admit this even though I am a mum.
 I hate Mother’s Day.
 It’s that one day of the year where I just want to crawl into a hole and just hide from the world for a day.
 It’s a bit like Christmas for me, another time of the year that I really don’t like.
 After many years of fighting it and pretending to have fun, I am over it.
 Mother’s Day is not fun.

 27 years is a long time to be without someone.
 There are many more days where I don’t think about my mum than the days I do.
 I don’t have a panging for advice or for guidance as she has never been there to help me with that.

 Listen to my Podcast Mrs Mummypenny Talks with Ridley Writes and hear both us share the stories or losing our mums and now being motherless mothers.